 Here in Ohio, where I celebrated my name day, it has been constantly raining so it truly felt like the end of summer!
 It made me quite homesick for something fresh and summery, because in Greece it’s still sunny and hot and dry.
 So I celebrated my name day and this end of my summer with a dákos, a sunny Cretan specialty that is reminiscent of the Italian bruschetta.
-A dákos consists of a soaked barley rusk topped with olive oil, chopped tomatoes, feta cheese, herbs and the oh-so-omnipresent Kalamata olive.
-We don’t have barley rusks here in the US (maybe something to import in our next round of goodies?!), but you can substitute it with leftover bread that you can dry further in the oven until it becomes hard.
+A dákos is made with a soaked barley rusk topped with olive oil, chopped tomatoes, feta cheese, herbs and the oh-so-omnipresent Kalamata olive.
+We can't alays find barley rusks here in the US, but you can substitute them with leftover bread that you can dry further in the oven until it becomes hard.

 It's a very satisfying experience to eat a dákos: it’s crunchy, juicy, salty, flavorful and very healthy, especially if you can find the barley rusks that are full of fiber.
 Here is the easy and versatile recipe to help you mark the end of the Greek summer; I've given the ingredients for my own solo lunch but you can easily multiply to serve several people at a lunch or dinner.

 1 barley rusk or 1-2 slices of dried, toasted French bread

 1/2 cup crumbled feta cheese (or more if you like cheese)

 Quickly pass your barley rusk under running water.
 Skip that step if you are using your own dried bread.